codio/site/source/docs/content/authoring/page-edit/imvid.html.md

 ### Vimeo

-  If you wish to embed a Vimeo video, go to the Share option and select 'Embed' to obtain the code snippet
+  If you wish to embed a Vimeo video, go to the Share option and select **Embed** to obtain the code snippet

 <img alt="authtoken" src="/img/docs/guides/guides_vimeo.png" class="simple"/>